Website: http://amethystinkeditorial.com

 Below, you’ll find some of my specific interests in these genres.
 Still, if your manuscript falls into the list above, please do submit to me.
 Sometimes, I don’t know how perfect a book is for me until I read it.

-Mystery and Thriller - I enjoy twisty plots and complex character dynamics.
+Thriller - This genre is my first love, so please send me all the adult and young adult thrillers!
+I enjoy twisty plots and complex character dynamics.
 Especially in this space, it’s interesting how characters interact with one another and reveal darker sides of psychology and why people do the things they do.
-Some specifics I love are locked-room settings, games and puzzles, speculative twists, unreliable narrators, psychological thrillers, and intricate character relationships.
+Some specifics I love are locked-room settings, games and puzzles, speculative twists, unreliable narrators, psychological thrillers, a romantic subplot, complex villains, and intricate character relationships.
+Above all else, I’m looking for tight pacing, building stakes, and suspense that grabs me in a chokehold and won’t let go until the last page.

-Fantasy - There’s something so magical about escaping into a fantastical story that draws on the imagination and takes me on an adventure.
-I prefer contemporary fantasy grounded in reality, rather than high fantasy.
-It’s fascinating when magical elements are intertwined with the real world in fresh ways.
-Some favorites in fantasy are fairy tale reimaginings, folklore, mythology, especially Greek, Roman, and Egyptian, elemental magic, prophecies, quests and adventures, and original lore and magic systems.
+Fantasy - I would love to see fantasy for middle grade and young adult.
+There’s something so magical about escaping into a fantastical story that draws on the imagination and takes me on an adventure.
+I prefer fantasy grounded in reality, rather than high fantasy.
+Some favorites in fantasy are fairy tale reimaginings, folklore, mythology, especially Greek, Roman, and Egyptian, elemental magic, prophecies, quests, and original lore and magic systems.

 Across all genres, I enjoy: